dashbird/site/content/docs/faq/choose-which-lambdas-to-monitor.md

 Use <code>some-service-*</code> to include and <code>!some-service-prod-*</code> to exclude lambda functions.
 You can also use the `name includes` or `name excludes` to filter functions.

-By default, all Lambda Functions are imported to Dashbird.
+By default, all lambda functions are imported to Dashbird.

 ---